Kunstmaan/KunstmaanBundlesCMS/docs/04-06-adding-admin-menu-items.md

 ## Preparing the menu adapter
 First thing to do is to look if there's a menu adaptor present.
-Have a look at `Resources/config/services.yml`, there should be a entry that looks like this one:
+Have a look at `Resources/config/services.yml`, there should be an entry that looks like this one:

 ```yml
 websitebundle.admin_menu_adaptor: